Grief theories - and how to take them or leave them

 It’s important to recognise that Tonkin's model is not linear.
 Some days our grief seems to take up all of ourselves – the whole circle.
 On other days, there’s some space around our grief to feel hope or joy, to be in the present, and plan for the future.

-The Dual Process model of grief, sometimes called Oscillation Theory, suggests that there are two modes that we naturally move, or oscillate, between when we’re grieving.
+The Dual Process Model suggests that there are two modes that we naturally move, or oscillate, between when we’re grieving.

 On one side there are loss-focussed feelings and actions; this is when we approach or are thrown into our grief.
 Yearning for the person who has died, touching their belongings, crying or screaming, going deep into the what-ifs...
 Sometimes we choose to go there ourselves, and at other times we’re triggered or ‘ambushed’ by our grief and it’s out of our control.
 Either way, we’re engaging fully with the pain of the loss.